Urnark/LuaWrapper/README.md

 - classInstance = the class that the function is a member function of
 - function = the function that shall be registered

+classInstance is not needed if the function is not a member fucntion or if the function is static

-return = if an error occurred returns false, eller true
+return = if an error occurred returns false, else true

 ```c++
 void foo() {